Who is Martin Luther King Jr. to us, 50 years later?

 William J. Barber: Nothing would be more tragic than to turn back now

-Dorothy Day said, "Don't call me a saint.
+, "Don't call me a saint.
 I don't want to be dismissed so easily."
 America would do well to recall her words as we honor her contemporary on this 50th anniversary of his martyrdom, for in celebrating him we risk missing his call to each of us.

 It is too easy to celebrate Martin Luther King Jr.'s dream of black and white together but forgetting that the March on Washington was a call for jobs and economic justice.
 It is tempting to remember King's last sermon in Memphis as only a bright and glorious vision from the mountaintop.
 A preacher in the prophetic tradition, King knew he could never proclaim hope without lifting people up.
 But to separate his word of inspiration from his prophetic instruction is to risk reducing him from prophet to motivational speaker.